jolie/docs/basics/dynamic_binding.md

 Note that both the *Chat Registry* and each *User* service exhibit an inputPort for receiving messages.
 The outputPort of the *Chat Registry* which points to the *User* service is not bound to any service, but it needs to be bound dynamically depending on the users connected to a chat.

 The *Chat Registry* offers two operations: *addChat* and *sendMessage*.
 The former operation permits to a user to connect to a chat, whereas the latter is exploited by the user to send messages to all the participants of a chat.
 The *User* service is composed by two components: _user_service.ol_ and _user.ol_.
-The former one is in charge to receive messages from the *Chat Registry* whereas the latter just manages the console for enabling human interactions.
+The former one is in charge to receive messages from the *Chat Registry* whereas the latter just manages the console for enabling human interactions and sending local messages to the *Chat Registry*.

-Dynamic binding is exploited in the implementation of the *sendMessage* operation in the *Chat Registry* where every time a message is received the outputPort *User* is bound to each registered user for forwarding messages.
+Dynamic binding is exploited in the implementation of the *sendMessage* operation of the *Chat Registry* where every time a message is received the outputPort *User* is bound to each registered user for forwarding messages.
+Note that user's locations are stored into the hashmap *global.chat.( <chat_name> ).users.( <userbame> ).location* which is set everytime a user requests to be connected to a chat by using operation *addChat*.

 ```text
 [ sendMessage( request )( response ) {